Sign up to our newsletter

 While issues of climate change, disease, or even conflict may be explained away by sceptics as natural phenomena, the global shortage of accommodation can only ever be man-made.
 This article considers the contemporary discourse around housing in Ireland, calling attention to inherent contradictions both in our diagnosis of the problem and in our prescribed treatments.

 An un-natural disaster – UN Habitat estimates the world has to build 96,000 homes every day until 2030 to meet global housing need.
-Source: author's own
+Image by author

 Under a market-led paradigm, the construction industry can never build enough homes to meet demand because, if it did, their product would lose its sale value and they'd go out of business.
 Our problem is one of distribution, not supply.